toolness/macroquad-fun/README.md

 - [Monsters Creatures Fantasy](https://luizmelo.itch.io/monsters-creatures-fantasy) by LuizMelo (CC0 license)

 Code from late December 2022 onward was created with the assistance of GitHub Copilot.

+## License

+Everything in this repository that isn't provided by a third party is licensed under [CC0 1.0 Universal](./LICENSE.md) (public domain).